Golden Gate to Ancient Rus'. VI

 5 New material

-slide universe 8 Sound
+Slide universe 8 Sound

-Vladimir 12th century appeared before the travelers.
+Vladimir of the 12th century appeared before the travelers.

 Slide 9 (Assumption Cathedral) Sound